-Under IFRS 16, the Group separates the total amount of cash paid for leases that are in the balance sheet into a principal portion (presented within financing activities - £7,673,000) and interest (presented within operating activities - £693,000) in the Consolidated Cash Flow Statement.
+Under IFRS 16 the cash payments for leasing are presented within financing activities and amount to £7,673,000 in the Consolidated Cash Flow Statement.
 Under IAS 17 operating lease payments were presented as operating cash outflows.
 The impact on the Consolidated Cash Flow Statement for the half year ended 30 June 2019 has been to increase net cash flow from operating activities to £24,282,000.
 On a pre IFRS 16 basis net cash flows from operating activities would have been £16,609,000.